whoTookGroot/Project-Cafe-Catalog/README.md

 - Site user accounts

 ## FIXMEs
-- Link to 'About Us' section. scrolled too far to the top of page.
-Section header is hidden by nav bar.
+- Link to 'About Us' section.
+Scrolled too down the top of page placing the header at the very top.
+Section header is hidden by nav bar when this occurs.